photo by Nickleen Faucher

 You can not make real soap without lye.
-Oils + Lye = SOAP.
-It is a chemical reaction called saponification.
-Yet there is no lye in the finished soap.
+Oils (fatty acids) + Lye (sodium hydroxide) = SOAP.
+The process is a chemical reaction called saponification.
+There is no lye in finished soap.
 So if my ingredients say olive oil and lye what you are getting is saponified olive oil.
-Lye (sodium hydroxide) has been historically produced by filtering water through the ashes from hardwood fires.
-The resulting caustic substance has been used for the purpose of soap making for thousands of years.
+Lye has been historically produced by filtering water through the ashes of hardwood fires.
+This method has been used for the purpose of soap making for thousands of years.
 Today it is manufactured in controlled scientific laboratories.
-I use only Kosher Food Grade lye in my recipies.
+For the record, I use only Kosher Food Grade lye in my recipes.

 A BRIEF HISTORY OF SOAP